kozloffj/Rackspace/README.md

   - Deploys a simple &quot;hello world&quot; page for the web server to serve up
   - May be written in the language of your choice (HTML, PHP, etc)
   - May be sourced from the location of your choice (Git, cookbook file/ template, etc)
-  - Must include the server&#39;s hostname in the &quot;hello world&quot; presented to the user
+  - Must include the server's hostname in the "hello world" presented to the user
 - All Azure resources must be created using Terraform or Azure Resource Manager
 - No resources may be created or managed by hand in the portal, the Azure CLI, or with Powershell